elixir-lang/elixir/lib/elixir/pages/getting-started/module-attributes.md

 Module attributes in Elixir serve three purposes:

-1. They serve to annotate the module, often with information to be used by the user or the <abbr title="Virtual Machine">VM</abbr>.
+1. They serve to annotate the module, often with information to be used by the user or the VM.
 2. They work as constants.
 3. They work as a temporary module storage to be used during compilation.